 Paul Michel Foucault discussed total institutions in the language of complete and austere institutions - Foucault, Michel, Discipline & punish.
 Knopf Doubleday Publishing Group.
 (1995) p.
 231. Erving Goffman can be credited with popularizing the term 'total institution' through "On the Characteristics of Total Institutions" presented in April 1957 at the Walter Reed Institute's Symposium on Preventive and Social Psychiatry.

 Erving Goffman divided 'total institution' into five types:

-A. institutions established to care for people felt to be both harmless and incapable: orphanages and nursing homes.
+Total institutions established to care for people felt to be both harmless and incapable, like orphanages and nursing homes.

-B. places established to care for people felt to be incapable of looking after themselves and a threat to the community: mental hospitals and sanitariums.
+Total institutions established to care of people felt to be incapable of looking after themselves and a threat to the community, like mental hospitals and sanitariums.

-C. institutions organised to protect the community against what are felt to be intentional dangers to it: P.O.W. camp, penitentiary, and jail.
+Total institutions created to protect the community against what are felt to be intentional dangers to it, like P.O.W. camp, penitentiary, and jail.

-D. institutions purportedly established and justified for specific purpose: boarding schools and army barracks.
+Total institutions purportedly established and justified for specific purpose, like boarding schools and army barracks.

 Total institutions like training stations for the religious institutions like convents and monasteries.